Kreis Mogilno: Demographics

 According to the Prussian census of 1890, Kreis Mogilno had a population of 40,158, of which 74% were Poles and 26% were Germans.

-Table of Standesämter
+Standesämter

-"Standesamt" is the German name of the local civil registration offices which were established in October 1874 soon after the German Empire was formed.
+Standesamt is the German name of the local civil registration offices which were established in October 1874 soon after the German Empire was formed.
 Births, marriages and deaths were recorded.
 Previously, only duplicate copies of church records were used.
 By 1905, Kreis Mogilno had the following 9 offices for rural residents:

 Altraden district was created in 1903 from parts of Pakosch and Mogilno districts.
 Kirchlich Palendzie district was called Hartfeld/Padniewo prior to 1886.
 In addition, the following cities were separate districts for urban residents: Gembitz, Mogilno, Tremessen.